 "...a plaintiff may not be fully compensated by a pecuniary award for past housekeeping losses, even one that provides for the complete costs of a notional or substitute homemaker.
 Despite such a pecuniary award, for complete compensation, the plaintiff may additionally require recognition in the non-pecuniary award of her or his loss of self-worth resulting from the inability to contribute personally to be well-being of the household."
-13 In regards to work left undone, McIntyre affirms that there are two types of non-pecuniary losses which relate to housekeeping claims: - the loss of identity that is associated with work performed in or out of the home; and - 2. the loss of amenity of an orderly and functioning home.
+In regards to work left undone, McIntyre affirms that there are two types of non-pecuniary losses which relate to housekeeping claims: - the loss of identity that is associated with work performed in or out of the home; and - 2. the loss of amenity of an orderly and functioning home.
 14 See also Brown, C.L., Damages: Estimating Pecuniary Loss, Chapter 9, "Valuation of Housekeeping Capacity", December 2009, pages 9-14.9 to 9-14.11.
-13 Ibid., at paragraph 60 Ibid., at paragraph 63.
-However, the Court of Appeal did not rule on whether work left undone can give rise to a separate claim for pecuniary damages, as the Plaintiff in McIntyre did not make a claim for work left undone.
-At paragraph
+Ibid., at paragraph 60

-In terms of work done with difficulty, it should be categorized as an award for non-pecuniary damages similar to the award given when plaintiffs attempt to continue working in an income-earning task, but do so with pain.15 Lastly, a plaintiff may claim the reasonable replacement cost of hiring third party help as special damages, but are not required to incur out-of-pocket costs to be awarded pre-trial amounts nor are they required to spend a future award on hiring housekeepers in order for the court to make a housekeeping award.
+In terms of work done with difficulty, it should be categorized as an award for non-pecuniary damages similar to the award given when plaintiffs attempt to continue working in an income-earning task, but do so with pain.
+Lastly, a plaintiff may claim the reasonable replacement cost of hiring third party help as special damages, but are not required to incur out-of-pocket costs to be awarded pre-trial amounts nor are they required to spend a future award on hiring housekeepers in order for the court to make a housekeeping award.
 McIntyre will no doubt impact greatly on claims for housekeeping expenses in the future.
-It has already been followed in Newfoundland16 and will undoubtedly influence analyses of housekeeping claims in jurisdictions across Canada.
-McIntyre represents a analytical shift in the modern law of damages which now firmly recognizes that employment, whether outside the home or housekeeping inside the home, provides a person with an important sense of purpose and contribution, the loss of which is a personal and compensable loss to an injured party.
-15 Ibid., at paragraphs 73-74 16 Courtney v.
+It has already been followed in Newfoundland and will undoubtedly influence analyses of housekeeping claims in jurisdictions across Canada.
+McIntyre represents a analytical shift in the modern law of damages which now firmly recognizes that employment, whether outside the home or housekeeping inside the home, provides a person with an important sense of purpose and contribution, the loss of which is a personal and compensable loss to an injured party. \\\ Ibid., at paragraphs 73-74 &lt;sup>16 Courtney v.
 Cleary, [2009] N.J.
 No. 178